Estimate Time5 min

 A managed account

 Once your account is set up, you can add extra money at any time—including through direct deposit or recurring transfers.
 Then the funds will be invested according to your investment plan.
-Managed account options include an affordable robo advisor, an all-stock portfolio with tax-loss harvesting built in, and access to full-service investment advisors who can help with planning and investing.
+Managed account options include a robo advisor, an all-stock portfolio with tax-loss harvesting built in, and access to full-service investment professionals who can help with planning and investing.

 Overcoming investment reluctance